-c) Write a Java program that displays the number of characters, lines and words in a text file a) Write a Java program for handling Checked Exceptions.
+c) Write a Java program that displays the number of characters, lines and words in a text file a) Develop an applet that displays a simple message.

-b) Write a Java program for handling Unchecked Exceptions.
+- a) Write a Java program for handling Checked Exceptions. - b) Write a Java program for handling Unchecked Exceptions.